-Trello is also good at creating multiple dashboards which delimit specific kinds of work.
-The company also launched a mobile application so you will be able to work with your tasks and plans from any device and at any moment.
+Trello is good at creating multiple dashboards which delimit specific kinds of work.
+The company also launched a mobile application, so you will be able to work with your tasks and plans from any device and at any moment.

 Image source: Asana

 With Asana, you can use the Timeline board.
-You will see how fast you are approaching your man mission and finishing smaller ones.
+You will see how fast you are approaching your main mission and completing the smaller ones.

 Asana has paid plans and a free one.
 You can also use a mobile application to work from any device.

 Redmine is not as gorgeous by appearance as the other two services, but its efficiency is no less remarkable.
-This service will open a lot of ways to optimize your remote task assignment and its accomplishment.
-Besides all of the mentioned earlier features that are inherent in Trello and Asana, you will also be able to create parental tasks, generate sub-tasks and connect tasks between each other.
-This will facilitate the management of big tasks as you will create and work with useful and comfortable checklists.
+This service opens up a lot of ways to optimize your remote task assignment and its accomplishment.
+Besides all of the mentioned earlier features that are inherent in Trello and Asana, it also lets you create parental tasks, generate sub-tasks and connect tasks between each other.
+This will facilitate the management of bigger tasks as you will create and work with useful and comfortable checklists.

-Unfortunately, Redmine doesn’t have a mobile app, but you can use the mobile version of the website instead, which works OK.
+Unfortunately, Redmine doesn’t have a mobile app, but you can use the mobile version of the website instead, which works great.

-Nothing will replace live communication but in terms of remote work we should be able to find a decent substitute.
+Live communication is the best, although many people will disagree.
+For the purpose of remote work, we can find a decent substitute.
 Proper services help with negotiations, conferences and business meetings.
+Introvert power!

-SKYPE is probably one of the most popular and famous ways to hold a video conference.
+SKYPE is probably one of the most popular and well-known ways to hold a video conference.
 You can:

 Skype is free.
-You will pay only for such features as voice mail, SMS texts or making calls to a landline, cell or otherwise outside of Skype.
+You will need to pay only for features likes voice mail, SMS texts or making calls to a landline, cell or otherwise outside of Skype.